What is a Working Memory Deficit and Why Is It Important?

 Einstein developed his theory of relativity using so-called thought experiments, now known as working memory.
 His working memory capacity was the source of his genius.
 A working memory deficit certainly limits your child’s potential because working memory influences IQ, attention stamina, reading and cognition, making it a major target of learning science.

 Working Memory Definition

 Working memory enables us to keep several pieces of information active while we try to do something with them.
 It is not short-term memory with information you retrieve and use.
 It is active information that stays mind, and can be manipulated and used to think.
-The two types of working memory are auditory and visual-spatial.
-Working memory impacts our performance in academic, professional, and social settings.
+A working memory deficit impacts our performance in academic, professional, and social settings.

-Working memory is not like computer’s RAM; there is no separate place where the information is temporarily stored.
+Working memory is not like computer’s RAM; there is no separate place where the information temporarily resides.
 Working memory activates information in the brain where it exists.
-This is a different memory type to short and long-term memory which is located in the medial temporal lobe.
+Therefore, this is a different memory type to short and long-term memory, which is in the medial temporal lobe.

 How Working Memory Functions

 Dr. Mark D’Esposito, from UC Berkeley, describes working memory as being quite purposeful.
 We hold all these pieces of information together in order to solve a problem or carry out a task.

 Working memory is a temporary storage and workspace in the brain, “the blackboard of the mind” (Just and Carpenter) that allows for processing of moment-to-moment information, archived information, and a link between them both before storing new knowledge in long-term-memory.
 It is linked to: